Sponsored Links

 Ben Souza

-Ben is a world traveler who has visited 40+ countries, taken over 70 cruises, and flown nearly one million miles.
-His writings have appeared and been cited in various media outlets such as Yahoo News, MSN, NPR, Drudge Report, CNN, Fox, and ABC News.
+Ben is a world traveler who has visited 40+ countries, taken over 70 cruises.
+He is one of USA TODAY's experts for their 10Best Readers' Choice Awards.
+His writings have appeared and been cited in various media outlets such as Yahoo News, MSN, NPR, CNN, Fox, and ABC News.
 Ben currently resides in Cincinnati, Ohio.
 Follow Ben on Instagram.
 Visit Ben Souza on Linkedin.
 You may email Ben at [email protected].

 Cruise NewsCDC Won't Allow Cruise Lines to Sail For Even Longer Now